Deepfake-Eval-2024: A Multi-Modal In-the-Wild Benchmark of Deepfakes Circulated in 2024: Introduction

 To address the limitations of existing deepfake detection benchmarks, we present Deepfake-Eval-2024, a dataset collected from social media and the free deepfake detection platform \TrueMedia.org.
 Each item in Deepfake-Eval-2024 comes from a social media or \TrueMedia.org user who flagged the media as potentially AI-manipulated in 2024.
-As a result, Deepfake-Eval-2024 is smaller than synthetic datasets, but much more diverse, and directly representative of the deepfakes that individuals encounter in the real world.
-We summarize our contributions with the following: \begin{itemize}[noitemsep,topsep=0pt] \item We collect and release a challenging multimodal in-the-wild deepfake detection benchmark comprised of contemporary data collected in 2024. \item To our knowledge, this is the first in-the-wild dataset that includes video, audio, and images, and it is the largest and most diverse in-the-wild deepfake detection dataset. \item We evaluate state-of-the art deepfake detectors (both open-source and commercial) on contemporary in-the-wild data demonstrating their limitations and suggesting directions for future work. \end{itemize}
+As a result, Deepfake-Eval-2024 is smaller than synthetic datasets, but much more diverse and directly representative of deepfakes in the wild.
+We summarize our contributions with the following: \begin{itemize}[noitemsep,topsep=0pt] \item We release a challenging multimodal in-the-wild deepfake detection benchmark. \item To our knowledge, this is the first in-the-wild dataset that includes video, audio, and images, and it is the largest and most diverse in-the-wild deepfake detection dataset. \item We evaluate state-of-the art deepfake detectors (both open-source and commercial) on contemporary in-the-wild data demonstrating their limitations and suggesting directions for future work. \end{itemize}